On the digital track: transit in unpredictable times

 Lately though it’s not just the physical things that don’t fit.
 Apparently because I don’t borrow money and I pay off my cards every month, my credit score is lower than the average university student.
 Vehicle insurance premiums vary depending on how much time I spend at work and from which email address I apply from.
 And if I buy two single airfares it can be cheaper than buying a return ticket…and the list goes on.

 While these may be interpreted as annoying and trivial problems that we can learn to overcome by gaming the system, in practice they are evidence that algorithms are everywhere.
-That’s because massive amounts of data about people and their habits are now collected and analyzed, resulting in algorithms becoming a part of almost every interaction we humans have with technology.
+That’s because massive amounts of data about people and their habits are now collected and analysed, resulting in algorithms becoming a part of almost every interaction we humans have with technology.
 In fact, you reading this article right now is probably the result of an algorithm.

 Algorithms are everywhere

 Google owes their dominance of search engines to its unique algorithm.
 Facebook uses them to decide what news is fed to your page.
-Algorithms tell companies who should see their online advertising, let politicians know which voters are undecided, and guide judges when sentencing criminals.
+Algorithms tell companies who should see their online advertising, let politicians know which voters are undecided and guide judges when sentencing criminals.

 Data fuels algorithms and it’s assumed that more data can lead to more accurate algorithms.
 But more data can also involve probing and influencing people’s lives in ways that raise privacy and human rights concerns.
 In other words, an issue for regulators.